Anita Sarkeesian: As a target of harassment

-The Tropes vs Women project triggered a campaign of sexist harassment against Sarkeesian that included rape and death threats, hacking of her webpages and social media, and doxing.
+The Tropes vs Women project triggered a campaign of misogynistic harassment against Sarkeesian that included rape and death threats, hacking of her webpages and social media, and doxing.
 Attackers posted disparaging comments online, vandalized Sarkeesian's article on Wikipedia with racial slurs and sexual images, and sent Sarkeesian drawings of herself being raped by video game characters.

-One attacker created the computer game Beat Up Anita Sarkeesian, which prompted players to bloody a picture of Sarkeesian by clicking the mouse.
+One attacker created a browser game called Beat Up Anita Sarkeesian, which prompted players to bloody a picture of Sarkeesian by clicking the mouse.
 Toronto feminist Stephanie Guthrie received death and rape threats for criticizing the Beat Up Anita Sarkeesian game.
 The resulting criminal trial against critic Gregory Alan Elliott is regarded as having significant implications for online freedom of speech in Canada.
 Sarkeesian responded to the threats against Guthrie in a statement to the Toronto Standard, condemning the widespread harassment she and other women have faced online.

+Speaking at TEDxWomen in 2012, Sarkeesian argued that many of her attackers saw harassing her as a game, describing her experience as "accidentally [becoming] the villain of a massively online game in real life".

 In March 2014, Sarkeesian was scheduled to speak and receive an award at the 2014 Game Developers Choice Awards.
 The organizers later revealed that they had received an anonymous bomb threat and that San Francisco police had swept the Moscone Center hall before the event proceeded.

 In August 2014, Feminist Frequency issued a new Tropes vs Women in Games episode.
-This coincided with the ongoing harassment of Zoë Quinn as part of the Gamergate controversy.
+This coincided with the ongoing harassment of Zoë Quinn as part of the online harassment campaign known as GamerGate.
 The increased volume and specificity of the harassment (including death threats) prompted Sarkeesian to leave her home.
 San Francisco Police confirmed that they had passed the case file to the FBI for investigation.

 On October 14, 2014, Sarkeesian and Utah State University received terrorist threats pertaining to her planned lecture at the university the following day.
-The threats, one of which was issued by a person who claimed to be affiliated with Gamergate, specifically cited the 1989 École Polytechnique massacre in Montreal, Quebec, Canada as inspiration.
+The threats, one of which was issued by a person who claimed to be affiliated with GamerGate, specifically cited the 1989 École Polytechnique massacre in Montreal, Quebec, Canada as inspiration.
 The university and police did not believe the threats were credible inasmuch as they were consistent with others Sarkeesian had received, but scheduled enhanced security measures nonetheless.
 Sarkeesian canceled the event, however, feeling the planned security measures were insufficient given that the university could not prohibit handguns in the venue per Utah state law.